symfony/symfony-docs/security/impersonating_user.rst

 Finding the Original User
 -------------------------

-In some cases you may need to get the object that represents the impersonator user rather than the impersonated user.
+In some cases, you may need to get the object that represents the impersonator user rather than the impersonated user.
 Use the following snippet to iterate over the user's roles until you find one that is a ``SwitchUserRole`` object::